COVID-19 pandemic in Lebanon: November 2020

 On 2 November, 115 towns and villages were placed under lockdown.
-A nationwide curfew from 9pm to 5am also took effect.
+A nationwide curfew from 9 p.m. to 5 a.m. also took effect.
 The total number of cases reached 82,617, along with 643 deaths.

 December 2020

 On 21 December, the first case of the variant strain was detected on a flight coming from the United Kingdom.
-The total number of cases as of 26 December reached 165,933, along with 1,000 deaths.
+On 26 December, the total number of cases reached 165,933, along with 1,000 deaths.

 On 28 December, Lebanon's health minister announced it had reserved 2 million doses of the Pfizer-BioNTech vaccine, expected to be delivered by February 2021.

 January 2021

-Considered one of the deadliest months.
-Country is on total lockdown as numbers of cases reached this month only: 100,746 cases to date.
-Healthcare system is on the verge of collapsing as hospitals are overloaded and few beds remain available.
-Situation is considered as extremely serious and dangerous.
+In January 2021, the healthcare system was on the verge of collapse, as hospitals overloaded and few beds remained available.
+The head of the Parliamentary Health Committee in the House of Representatives Dr. Asim Araji described the situation as "extremely dangerous".
+A strict curfew and lockdown were imposed on 7 January 2021 and extended to 8 February 2021.

 February 2021

-The World Bank which approved to pay $34 million for vaccines for 2 million people, threatened to halt financing them in Lebanon, as it investigated suspected favoritism amid reports that parliament members were inoculated without prior approval.
+The World Bank, which approved to pay $34 million for vaccines for 2 million people, threatened to halt financing them in Lebanon, as it investigated suspected favoritism amid reports that parliament members were inoculated without prior approval.

 March 2021

 As of 16 March, there have been 423,433 confirmed cumulative cases and 5,474 deaths because of coronavirus.

-On March 18, it was reported that the first batch of Sputnik-V vaccines will arrive soon to Lebanon and will be available in all hospitals for 38 US dollars.
+On 18 March, it was reported that the first batch of Sputnik-V vaccines will arrive soon to Lebanon and will be available in all hospitals for 38 US dollars.

-On March 24, 2021, Syrian authorities said that they will provide emergency oxygen supplies to Lebanon who's enduring a shortage of oxygen.
+On 24 March 2021, Syrian authorities said that they will provide emergency oxygen supplies to Lebanon who's enduring a shortage of oxygen.

-On March 26, Lebanon received the first batch of 50.000 doses of Russian vaccines, noting that, according to the Lebanese Health Ministry, Lebanon has already received 224,640 Pfizer-BioNTech doses over the past six weeks.
+On 26 March, Lebanon received the first batch of 50.000 doses of Russian vaccines, noting that, according to the Lebanese Health Ministry, Lebanon has already received 224,640 Pfizer-BioNTech doses over the past six weeks.

 April 2021

-On April 8, 2021, the Lebanese Armed Forces started the vaccination campaign in 21 centers in Lebanon and the LAF commander, along with other officers, took the vaccine.
+On 8 April 2021, the Lebanese Armed Forces (LAF) started the vaccination campaign in 21 centers in Lebanon and the LAF commander, along with other officers, took the vaccine.

 May 2021

-Lebanese authorities imposed a curfew for two days during Eid Al-Fitr celebrations and only allowed a 30% capacity at mosques.
+Lebanese authorities imposed a curfew for two days during Eid al-Fitr celebrations and only allowed a 30% capacity at mosques.